github/personal-website/README.md

 bundle exec jekyll serve
 ```

-You should see something like:
+You should watch something as like:

 ```
 Configuration file: /octocat/personal-website/_config.yml